MALBECC/lio/README.md

 ...
 ```
 where ex_functional_id is the id for the energy-exchange functional from libxc and ec_funcional_id is the id
 for the energy-correlation functional from libxc.
-You can see the list of available functionals ([here](https://gitlab.com/libxc/libxc/wikis/Functional-list-4.0.4))
+You can see the list of available functionals for GPU ([here](https://github.com/eduarditoperez/lio/wiki#funcionales-disponibles-en-gpu))
-or in see the funcs_key.c file in the src folder of libxc.
-Bare in mind that only the GGA functional's family are supported in
+and the list of available functionals for CPU ([here](http://www.tddft.org/programs/libxc/manual/previous/libxc-4.0.x/)).
+If you want to see the ids you have to take a look at the funcs_key.c file in the libxc src folder.
-this version of libxc for lio.
+Bare in mind that only the GGA functional's family are supported in this version of libxc for lio.

 TESTS
 -----